ricardo-andre-pool-cen/Equipo-0_prototipo_de_software_-seudo_repositorio./Act#2 Administración.md

 - Monday 23rd: The writing of the value proposition, users and clients, and the requirements began, as well as the translation of the activity content into English.
 This has not yet been integrated into the repository.

 - Thuesday 24: Almost all members reunited at the library to reforce their knowledge  of how to make use of Github requests to deliver their contribution to the project, the concerns were cleared, we used another external project requirements to take a guide of how to build our’s, and we build the first sixteen requirements that went to evaluation.

+- Wednesday 25: The content placed on the canva boards continued to be recovered to the Github documents, more progress was made in the translation of the information into English.
+A lot of use was made of the requests function and the complex characteristics of this function were learned, feedback on the progress of requirements was carried out, where urgent help in writing them became evident.
+There were delays in the new description of the project; it had not yet been delivered by the people responsible

+- Thursday 26, emergencies and delays: a concern arose among the members due to the inability to work the requirements, insecurity about a specific amount and about the functions of the program, feedback, teachings and great guides were given to fix the urgency and train the members to writte requirements, a large use was made of the requests.
+Inclusion of all members was needed to define the strategy to write the pending activities.
+More ideas were developed for the functions of the program, after all the help provided, some requirements managed to be integrated into the body.

+- Friday 27: A session was held in the library where doubts about the requirements and the idea of ​​the project were clarified, there is a lot of concern about the “how” to write them, but above all the “what”, arduous practice was carried out to write the requirements and understand the project but no member could transfer their content from their branches to the main body of the first delivery, the ambiguity of the number of requirements was over and 64 requirements were defined, where each member who was assigned 16 contribution points must now writte 16 requirements to finish their contribution, finally fixed and obligatory assignments were granted for all members, the work was fixed and ready to be carried out, but with a lot of time lost.